klmcadams/klmcadams/README.md

 Hi, I'm Kerry, a computer scientist interested in Python programming, web & mobile application development, and secure development practices.
 I currently work at Ansys, contributing to the pymechanical repository.
-In my free time, I enjoy working on various web and mobile application projects, as well as learning more about linguistics.
+In my free time, I enjoy working on various web and mobile application projects.

 ## Software Languages & Tools
 Languages and tools that I use most often and have the most experience with